Accelerate your learning with ARPS-2!

 Great for schools and maker spaces

-Assemble ARPS in a quick-build, minimal components Educational Starter configuration and customize it later.
-All five introductory learning activities can be completed using just parts in the ARPS Educational Starter configuration.
+Assemble ARPS-2 in a quick-build, minimal components Educational Starter configuration and customize it later.
+All five introductory learning activities can be completed using just parts in the ARPS-2 Educational Starter configuration.
 Learners can master fundamental programming concepts before deciding on their robot’s final design and components, and build costs can be reduced by omitting unnecessary components.

 Go beyond robots.
-While its on-board components make building robots simple, ARPS can just as easily support other type of projects, too!
+While its on-board components make building robots simple, ARPS-2 can just as easily support other type of projects, too!
 Use the motor driver to control up to four high current loads, monitor the environment using its light and temperature sensors, or drive servos or NeoPixels from the external header pins.
-Take your Arduino’s capabilities to the next level with ARPS!
+Take your Arduino’s capabilities to the next level with the versatile ARPS-2!

-An ARPS-2 circuit assembled in the Educational Starter configuration using a minimal number of components is all that beginner learners need to start working through its introductory learning activities.
+An ARPS-2 assembled in the Educational Starter configuration, using a minimal and inexpensive set of components, is all that beginners need to learn fundamental programming skills using our introductory programming activities.
 The circuit can be fully customized with additional components later.

-Simulate ARPS in Tinkercad.
-Both the ARPS Educational Starter configuration and the complete ARPS circuit are shared in Tinkercad, making it easy for students to analyze its circuits, or for teachers to explain and demonstrate important hardware and software concepts.
+Simulate ARPS-2 in Tinkercad.
+Both the ARPS-2 Educational Starter configuration and the complete ARPS-2 circuit are shared in Tinkercad, making it easy for students to understand its circuits, and making simple for teachers to explain and demonstrate important hardware and software concepts.

 Programmed just like Arduino